 The return of "Old Vs New" which started with going over Raimi's Spider-Man vs Webb's The Amazing Spider-Man.
 The latter ended up winning by a small margin with the best Spider-Man catagory clinching it as Critic felt's Garfield's versions was more interesting.
 Many viewers were not happy despite the in-depths look into both movies, citing that was a flimsy way to give it the win (using the clip of Peter dancing from SM3 as part of the reason certainly not helping).
-Most claimed it should've been a tie at best while others argued over the vidoe's opinions.
-Granted this is a hotly debated thing before the review but this just lit more fuel to the fire.
+Most claimed it should've been a tie at best while others argued over the video's opinions.
+Granted, this was a hotly debated thing before the review, but the review itself just lit more fuel to the fire.

 Better by a Different Name: A common criticism of the editorials is that they're usually less eloquent, more drawn out versions of topics Doug has discussed before.
 Like Doug's vlog of Breaking Dawn says the same thing as "Is Twilight The Worst Thing Ever" just far more passionately, and the Disneycember reviews did a sweeter job at feminist critique than the Base Breaker "What's With All The Princess Hate?"